jwzhanggy/tinyBIG/docs/contact/sponsors.md

 ## Future plans

 `tinybig` is an on-going research project.
-RPN v2.0 is currently in development, aiming to further improve the current RPN model in terms of effectiveness, efficiency, and learning algorithms.
+RPN v3.0 is currently in development, aiming to further improve the current RPN model in terms of effectiveness, efficiency, and learning algorithms.

 After testing and evaluating these new methods, modules, and models, we will gradually incorporate them into the `tinybig` library.
 Mature models developed from the `tinybig` projects will be commercialized and published subsequently.

-We estimate that RPN v2.0 and `tinybig` v0.2.0 will be released before the end of 2024.
+We estimate that RPN v3.0 and `tinybig` v0.3.0 will be released before the mid of 2025.